ericcwk/hol-minimize-guide/hol-minimize-guide/Before the HOL - Cloud-native applications.md

     ![In this screenshot of a Cloud Shell window, docker version has been typed and run at the command prompt.
 Docker version information appears in the window, in addition to server version information.](media/docker-version-server.png "Display Docker version")

-3. Run a few Docker commands:
+3. Run a few Docker commands, verify the docker package has been installed and able to use

     - One to see if there are any containers presently running.